EpicGames/PixelStreamingInfrastructure/SignallingWebServer/README.md

 # Pixel Streaming Signalling Server

-The signalling server is a small middle-man application that sits between streamers and other peers.
+The signalling server is a small intermediary application that sits between streamers and other peers.
 It handles the initial connection negotiations and some other small ongoing control messages between peers as well as acting as a simple web server for serving the [Frontend](/Frontend/README.md) web application.

 ## Configuration

 Configuration of the signalling server is handled via the config.js file in the SignallingWebServer directory.
-The following are supported options.
+The following are its supported options.
 | Name | Type | Default | Description |
 |-|-|-|-|
 | UseFrontend | Boolean | false | Enables or disables the use of the Frontend. |